 How to get the best six-month car insurance rates

 The cost of a six-month total policy premium will depend on several factors, including where you live.
-Start by comparing average monthly car insurance rates by zip code and get an idea of what you can expect to pay.
+You can start to estimate your payment by comparing average monthly car insurance rates by zip code.

 Next, shop around for the cheapest car insurance.
 It’s important to get several quotes to compare before making a final decision.
 Fortunately, most car insurance companies make it easy to get quotes online.